 Practical Solution: Subtle Tone Shaping

-Parallel EQ lets you enhance specific frequencies without drastically altering the original sound.
-By processing a duplicate track with EQ and blending it with the original, you can introduce subtle improvements.
+Parallel EQ allows you to enhance specific frequencies without altering the main sound.
+Process a duplicate track with EQ and blend it back in for gentle improvements.

 Step 11: Bus Compression for Glue